 This examination is a difficult exercise to do, but a necessary one.
 Much of the day to day smells that you will encounter and that you view as normal are made up from a wide variety of toxic chemicals.
 This examination enables you to get a tiny glimpse into the huge amount of a wide variety of toxic chemicals you are breathing 24 hours a day, 7 days a week.
 Remember that these toxic chemicals are poisons that, over time, will probably negatively impact your health.

-Here are some helpful tips to help you figure out where you are exposed to toxic chemicals:
+To help you try to figure out where you are exposed to toxic chemicals, here are some helpful tips:

 - cigarette smoke is made up of a lot of toxic chemicals